apnadkarni/blt/doc/tree.rst

     are labeled as "node0", "node1", etc.

   **-node** *id*
-    Designates the id for the node.
-Normally new ids are automatically generated.
-This allows you to create a node with a specific id.
+    Designates the ID for the node.
+Normally new IDs are automatically generated.
+This allows you to create a node with a specific ID.
-    It is an error if the id is already used by another node in the tree.
+    It is an error if the ID is already used by another node in the tree.

   **-tags** *tagList*
     Adds each tag in *tagList* to the new node. *TagList* is a list